klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

  }
 ```

-- Add rpc option for `subbridge` to `kscnd.conf`.
-This setting is required for sending rpc call from the deployment script.
-If you don't need rpc call via script, then it's not necessary.
+- Add `subbridge` to `RPC_API` of `kscnd.conf`.
+This setting is required for sending RPC call from the deployment script.
 ```
 RPC_API="klay,subbridge"
 ```